 For calculation purposes we have sliced the vertical reactor column in a number of horizontal disc's or segments and ran the mass-, species-, and heat balance formula's for each segment individually.
 We assumed steady-state conditions with completely saturated, stabilized mixture upflows, with the complete reactor at a constant saturation pressure of 200 kPa Abs, and, being saturated, each segment also has a percentage saturated vapor present in the segment.
-The lean mixture downflow from each segment is subcooled with a few degrees, as can be seen in table 1, below.
+The leaner mixture downflow from each segment have a temperature of a small amount (a degree or fraction of a degree), higher (but staying in saturation at 200 kPa Abs) than the upflow, as can be seen in table 1, below.

-Heat added into a segment (by the various in-, and outflows as well as external heat input via heat exchanger coils extending into the reactor) cause the vapor content (quality x) of the inflow stream and outflow stream to vary, but not the temperature and bulk segment NH3 concentration.
+Heat added into a segment (by the various in-, and outflows as well as external heat input via heat exchanger coils extending into the reactor) cause the vapor content (quality x) of the inflow stream and outflow stream to vary, but not the bulk segment NH3 concentration.
 If extra heat is added into a segment, the heat balance internally cause the upflow stream quality (x), to be higher than the inflow stream.
 Should heat be extracted from a segment (-Q added), the opposite is true.
-The upflow stream quality (x), in this case would be lower than the inflow stream.
-The quality (x) in the various streams are also influenced by the chosen vapor flow @ A, as well as the subcooling of the downflow streams.
+The upflow stream quality (x), in this case would be lower than in the inflow stream.
+The quality (x) in the various streams are also influenced by the chosen vapor flow @ A, as well as the higher temperature of the downflow streams.